clnair-ascm/clnair-ascm.github.io/README.md

   - Summarising the main results/conclusion of your research using one sentence;
   - Two or three sentences explaining the results, or how your study adds to the current knowledge;
   - One or two sentences to put results into a more general context;
-  - Two to three sentences to offer a boarder perspective of your work!
+  - Two to three sentences to offer a boarder perspective of your work.

 > [**2022-02-01:** How to fix your scientific coding errors?](https://www.nature.com/articles/d41586-022-00217-0)
   - Bugs are inevitable, expecially in academia;